Table of Contents

 Isotonic definition anatomy

-Anatomically, muscles exhibiting the same tension.
+Anatomically, it refers to muscles exhibiting the same tension.
 Isotonic is a muscle contraction condition wherein, under same or constant tension, the length of the muscle decreases

 What is isotonic?
 The solutions having the same tonicity are known as isotonic solutions.
 So, the question arises, what is the definition of tonicity?
 Tonicity is the estimate of relative solute concentration across a semipermeable membrane, which, therefore, is also a measure of the effective osmotic pressure gradient across a semipermeable membrane.